IOW Logo

 Logo of the GROCE project

 The Arctic is one of the areas most affected by climate change, so the Arctic is the topic of my current research.
 I want to understand how Greenland's glaciers are melted by the ocean water below their ice tongues.
 My main tool for this are high-resolution numerical simulations with GETM, the General Estuarine Transport Model.
-My research is part of the project GROCE (Greenland ice sheet–ocean interaction).
+My research is part of the project GROCE (Greenland ice sheet–ocean interaction) and associated to the project TRR 181: Energy Transfers in Atmosphere and Ocean.

-In my first publication within the GROCE project, we used a one-dimensional ocean turbulence model (GOTM) to study the vertical structure of meltwater plumes under floating ice tongues and ice shelves:
+This study builds on our earlier work, where we used a 1D ocean turbulence model (GOTM) to study the vertical structure and entrainment of meltwater plumes under floating ice tongues and ice shelves:

 All publications and presentations